mdefenders/it-works-on-my-machine/README.md

 > - Well reflects the promotion flow chosen (see below)
 > - May be easily extend to support multiple feature version deployed to dev and multiple releases deployed to
     staging/prod in the future

-## Promotion Flow

-- Developers work on features in `feature/*` branches, triggering CI checks
-- Once a feature is ready, it is merged into `develop` and deployed to the development environment for integration testing
-- New release branches (`release/x.y.z`) are cut from `develop` for staging QA
-- On approval, merged into `main` to trigger production deployment
-- Production releases are tagged (e.g., `v1.2.3`) and synced to cluster via GitOps
-- Hotfixes follow a similar flow via `hotfix/*` → `main` with intermediate staging deployment for testing

 ## Versioning Strategy